 \section{Introduction}

-Non-linear bandit optimization, a.k.a., Gaussian process bandits, kernelized bandits, or Bayesian optimization, is a sequential decision making-based machine learning problem that aims at solving a black-box optimization problem.
-Due to its black-box nature, it has attracted a lot of attention and has been successfully applied in many important real-world applications, e.g., hyperparameter tuning \citep{wu2020practical,perrone2019learning}, neural architecture search \citep{kandasamy2018neural,white2021bananas}, drug discovery \citep{korovina2020chembo,shields2021bayesian}, and materials science \citep{frazier2016bayesian,zhang2020bayesian}.
+Non-linear bandit optimization, a.k.a., Gaussian process bandits, kernelized bandits, or Bayesian optimization, is a sequential decision making-based machine learning task that aims at solving a black-box optimization problem.
+Due to its black-box nature, it has been successfully applied in many important real-world applications where objective functions are difficult to define explicitly, e.g., hyperparameter tuning \citep{wu2020practical}, neural architecture search \citep{kandasamy2018neural}, drug discovery \citep{korovina2020chembo}, and materials science \citep{frazier2016bayesian}.

-In drug discovery, for example, the goal is to screen over a large pool of candidate molecules and find the best one such that its binding affinity to a certain target is maximized.
-Here each candidate molecule is usually described by a feature vector $\vx$ and its binding affinity is a function of $\vx$, denoted as $f_0(\vx)$.
-Due to the highly complex chemical and biological reactions, the function $f_0$ is usually considered ``black-box'', meaning it may be non-linear, non-convex, and even non-differentiable w.r.t. $\vx$.
+In drug screening, the objective is to identify a drug candidate from a large pool of compounds that exhibits the highest binding affinity to a specific biological target.
+Here each candidate is usually described by a feature vector $\vx$ and its binding affinity is a function of $\vx$, denoted as $f_0(\vx)$.
+Due to the highly complex chemical and biological reactions, the function $f_0$ is usually considered ``black-box'', which implies that it may be non-linear, non-convex, and even non-differentiable w.r.t. $\vx$.
 How to optimize $f_0$ then?
-The learner is allowed to actively and sequentially query the function $f_0$.
-At each round $t$, the learner can choose to take a specific data point $\vx_t$ and observe its performance $y_t$, which is the outcome of a wet lab test.
-Obviously, a good algorithm can help the learner select promising data points as the experiment progresses and find the best candidate within the minimum number of tests.
+The learner is allowed to sequentially query the function $f_0$.
+At each round $t$, the learner chooses to take a data point $\vx_t$ and observes its performance $y_t$, which is the outcome of a wet lab test.
+Obviously, a good algorithm can help the learner select promising data points as the experiment progresses and find the best candidate within fewest tests.